Cyndi-24/Stroke-Risk-Prediction/README.md

 * ​High-Risk Segment:For those over 49 the model digs deeper and further segments older patients at the 67-year mark.
 Those over 67 (far-right blue node) represent the highest density of stroke cases in this dataset (n=2,253).

-* ​Model Confidence: The deep blue and orange colours indicate "pure" nodes where the model is very confident in its prediction, while the light blue node (Gini = 0.495) suggests that age alone isn't enough to be certain, and other features (like BMI or Glucose levels) might be needed for a tie-breaker.
+* ​Model Confidence: The deep blue and orange colours indicate "pure" nodes where the model is very confident in its prediction, while the light blue node (Gini = 0.495) suggests that age alone isn't enough to be certain, and other features (like BMI or Glucose levels) might be needed for further evaluation.

 # Recommendations
- Clinical & Practical Recommendations
+## Clinical Recommendations
-​Targeted Screening Programs: Since the model identifies Age 49 and 67 as significant risk thresholds, healthcare providers should prioritise cardiovascular screenings (blood pressure, cholesterol) for patients entering these age brackets.
+a) ​Targeted Screening Programs: Since the model identifies Age 49 and 67 as significant risk thresholds, healthcare providers should prioritise cardiovascular screenings (blood pressure, cholesterol,glucose levels ) for patients entering these age brackets.

-​Early Intervention: For the "High-Risk" group (Age 67+), the data suggests a need for more aggressive preventative care or remote monitoring tools to track stroke warning signs.
+b) ​Early Intervention: For the "High-Risk" group (Age 67+), the data suggests a need for more aggressive preventative care or remote monitoring tools to track stroke warning signs in these age bracket.

-​Educational Outreach: Public health campaigns could be tailored specifically toward the 50+ demographic, focusing on lifestyle changes that mitigate the risks identified by the model.
+c) ​Educational Outreach: Public health campaigns could be organised, focusing on lifestyle changes that mitigate the risks identified by the model.

-​💻 Technical & Model Recommendations
+## Technical & Model Recommendations
-​Feature Expansion: To improve the "Caution" zones where the model is less certain (the light blue nodes), future iterations should include additional variables like Family History, Smoking Status, or Physical Activity levels.
+d)​Feature Expansion: To improve the "Caution" zones where the model is less certain (the light blue nodes), future iterations should include additional variables like Family History, Smoking Status, or Physical Activity levels.

-​Address Class Imbalance: If the original dataset had far more "No Stroke" cases than "Stroke" cases, I’d recommend using techniques like SMOTE (Synthetic Minority Over-sampling Technique) to ensure the model learns the "Stroke" patterns more effectively.
+e) As the model is deployed and new patient data becomes available, the data science team must retrain the model annually to account for shifts in population health (e.g., rising obesity rates in younger people).

 ​Try Ensemble Methods: While the Decision Tree is great for visibility, I recommend testing Random Forests or XGBoost to see if we can boost accuracy while keeping this tree as a "map" for explanation.